AsistenteWeb/NuSOAP/Readme.md

 Important!
 ----------
-If you want to read the documentation, take in mind all clases were rewrited with CamelCase, for example:
+If you want to read the documentation, keep in mind all clases were rewritten with CamelCase, for example:
-after: nusoap_client
+previously: nusoap_client
-now: NusoapClient
+now became: NusoapClient

 Documentation